-Alternatively, you can populate the LH Groups attribute with the names of the lighthouse user groups the user should be granted by any other mechanism that your IdP provides. i.e. custom user properties
+Alternatively, you can populate the LH Groups attribute with the names of the lighthouse user groups the user should be granted by any other mechanism that your IdP provides, that is, custom user properties

-Note: Your IdP can populate the LH\Groups attribute to place users in any lighthouse user group except lighthouse's default admin group.
-You can allow users to login with admin privileges by simply creating another user group in lighthouse with the admin role and assigning the matching role/group in your IdP to the user (i.e. populate LH Groups to include its value).
+Note:Your IdP can populate the LH_Groups attribute to place users in any Lighthouse user group except Lighthouse's default admin group.
+You can allow users to login with admin privileges by simply creating another user group in lighthouse with the admin role and assigning the matching role/group in your IdP to the user (that is, populate LH_Groups to include its value).